Significant Injuries and Liability

 Protecting Yourself

 The only real way you can protect yourself before stepping foot inside a motor vehicle is to make sure you have a significant amount of underinsured motorist coverage and uninsured motorist coverage on your automobile insurance policy.
-These types of insurance coverage will protect you if you are injured in a motor vehicle accident against an uninsured motorist or a motorist that does not have enough liability insurance to cover your damages.
+These types of insurance coverage will protect you if you are injured in a motor vehicle accident by an uninsured motorist or a motorist who does not have enough liability insurance to cover your damages.
 Unfortunately, in my client’s case, she did not have any of this type of insurance available to pursue.
 The motorcycle owner did not even have insurance on the motorcycle, and my client did not own a vehicle that was covered by any insurance.

 Final Thoughts

 If you have a question for me, please leave your question in the comments section of this video, and I will be happy to answer your question.
 I hope you found this video to be helpful.
 Please subscribe to my YouTube channel to learn more about the ins and outs of injury cases and watch more of my videos.
 Lastly, if you were injured in a motor vehicle accident, slip or trip and fall incident, or dog bite incident in Kentucky, remember: don’t wait, call Tate.
+Claim your free consultation today!